-You have worked hard to get your website out, things have started to fall in place and you have your main content pieces completed.
-However, there is a feeling of anxiety crawling and now you are not so sure if your website is ready to be seen.
+You have worked hard to get your website out, things have started to fall into place and your main content is ready.
+However, you're feeling increasingly anxious and now you are not so sure if your website is ready to be seen.

-How to know if your website is ready to go live?
+How do you know if your website is ready to go live?
 What should you check before launching a website?

 There is no reason to freak out or doubt your launching date.
 You don't need to be a tech professional to launch a website that doesn't suck.

 We want to help you stop wasting time and making excuses to postpone your launch.
 We want to show you four steps to take before launching your website.

 Getting your website ready to launch (stop your website shame)